 Open and Cold Kitchen

 Blue and white chevron tiles accent the open kitchens.
 Similar to a Teppanyaki experience, diners can get front-row to the chef as s(he) works.
-Alki Kuskoa stools, in white, black or blue leather, align to high, communal oak tables.
-Buffet-style is the name of the game here but there is direct access to the cold kitchen with display case for cooled foods.
+Alki Kuskoa stools, in white, black, or blue leather, align to high, communal oak tables.
+Buffet-style is the name of the game here but there is direct access to the cold kitchen with a display case for cooling foods.
 Breton-style tiling readily appears.

 Ukiyo: Secret Menu includes Secret Sushi Restaurant